Unemployment and Temporary Disability Insurance Taxes (FUTA/SUTA/TDI): New York

 - An employer that is required to make unemployment insurance contributions and to withhold employment taxes must electronically file a quarterly report.
 In addition, employers that operate more than one establishment in NYS may be requested to submit Multiple Worksite Reports.
 See Quarterly Reporting Requirements; Multiple Worksite Reporting.

 - An employer's account will be charged for overpayments caused by the employer's failure to properly respond to requests for information about benefit claims.
 See Benefit Overpayments.

 - All employers in NYS must maintain records for each employee for the current year and at least the three preceding years and keep them available for inspection by the state Department of Labor.
 See Recordkeeping Requirements.

 - New York employers are required to provide employees with temporary disability insurance (TDI) benefits for nonwork-related injury or illness or pregnancy-related disabilities.
 Employers may provide coverage under the state plan.
 Large employers have the option to self-insure without contributing to the state plan.
 Employers are permitted to collect contributions from employees to offset the cost of providing benefits.
 See Temporary Disability Insurance.

-- Beginning on or after July 1, 2017, New York employers may make deductions from employees' pay (the employee contribution rate is set annually by the state) to fund paid family leave (PFL) benefits that eligible employees may begin using as of January 1, 2018.
+- New York employers may make deductions from employees' pay to fund paid family leave (PFL) benefits.
 PFL will be gradually phased in between January 1, 2018, and January 1, 2021.
 Eligible employees may take up to 12 weeks of PFL to care for an infant, to care for a family member with a serious health condition or if time off is need when a family member is called to active military service.
 See Paid Family Leave.